 We brunched at Sunset Grill before heading out to Enchanted Rock for our hiking adventure.
-We loved our whole experience at Sunset Grill, from sitting outside in their tiny courtyard, to the happy service, and finally to their delicious brunch menu.
-Sugarface ordered the biscuits and gravy and I the chorizo omelette.
+We loved our whole experience at Sunset Grill, from sitting outside in their tiny courtyard to the happy service, and finally to their delicious brunch menu.
+Sugarface ordered the biscuits and gravy and I the chorizo omelet.
 We both gobbled up our entrees and made happy plates.
-Sugarface declared my omelette the best omelette he’s ever had.
+Sugarface declared my omelette the best omelet he’s ever had.
 (And if you’ve seen him judge food, you would know he’s not an easy win.)

 Santa Fe omelette; chorizo, onions,

 jack and cheddar cheese, sour cream, guacamole and pico; $10

 Country Biscuit and Sausage Gravy; with eggs and roasted red potatoes; $9

 902 S Adams St, Fredericksburg, TX 78624

 On our first night, we had dinner at Otto’s, a recommendation from my friend Amy.
 We started off with their Flammkuchen (flatbread with crème fraiche, cambozola, gruyère, caramelized onions, arugula candied bacon, aged balsamic).
 It had all the ingredients I normally love, but I thought the flavors fell a bit flat.